 Democracy in jeopardy has become the “mantra of the moment”, what with the ups and downs of populist nationalist movements in so many of what we have considered to be the bulwarks of democracy – with France being a prime example of this.
 Hence, this series on “democracy in jeopardy” has included a continuing study of political elections in France.
 A convenient flow of French elections (at the municipal level in March and June 2020, at the regional and departmental level in June 2021, at the Presidential level in April 2022 and finally at the parliamentary elections in June 2022) provides a timely, ongoing opportunity to assess these ups and downs.
 I have been writing about these French elections from the perspective of an American living in France, with a deep interest in how even the strongest of democracies, like France or the US or India, are in jeopardy of succumbing to the forces of authoritarian populism.
 My interest extends, furthermore, to looking at the similarities and differences between French and American political cultures and systems of governance.
 Here, Round 4 of the series addresses the outcome of the French parliamentary elections that were held on 10 and 17 June 2022.

-French elections have been held at the municipal level in 2020 (Round One), regional level in 2021 (Round Two) , and now at the presidential (Round Three) and legislative (Round Four) levels in 2022.
-I have been writing about them in the context of an American living in France,, with a deep interest in how even the strongest of democracies are in jeopardy of succumbing to the forces of authoritarian populism.
-My interest extends, furthermore, to looking at the similarities and differences between French and American political cultures and systems of governance.
-In my last essay on France, written just as the presidential election was “officially” underway, my focus was on three leading concerns – the absence of real debate among the candidates, the anticipated low voter turnout, and the spillover potential of this election (in April) on the building of coalitions for the legislative elections (in June).
-In this essay, I assess the significance of the final outcome of the presidential election on all three of these concerns – but especially on the spillover effects for the forthcoming legislative elections.
-Continue reading “Democracy in Jeopardy: Rounds Three and Four French Presidential and Legislative Elections 2022”
+French elections have been held at the municipal level in 2020 (what I have been calling Round One), regional level in 2021 (Round Two), and now at the presidential (Round Three) and legislative (Round Four) levels in 2022.
+I have been writing about them in the context of an American living in France, with a deep interest in how even the strongest of democracies are in jeopardy of succumbing to the forces of authoritarian populism.
+My interest extends, furthermore, to looking at the similarities and differences between French and American democratic cultures and systems of governance.
+In my latest essay on France, written just as the presidential election was “officially” underway, my focus was on three leading concerns affecting how democratic governance may be in jeopardy, even in a country like France.
+These concerns are (1) the apparent absence of real debate among the candidates, (2) the anticipated low voter turnout, and (3) the potential of this election (in April) on broader coalition-building for effective governance in the longer term.
+In this essay, I take another look at each of these concerns and assess how they affected the final outcome of the presidential election. – but also on the spillover effects in these three respects for the forthcoming legislative elections.
+Continue reading “Democracy in Jeopardy: Round Three and Four French Presidential and Legislative Elections 2022”